 - Webmaster Tools search queries data

-Now let’s discuss how to use above techniques to find low competition keywords with high traffic volume.
+Now let’s discuss using the above techniques to find low competition keywords with high traffic volume.

 #1: Keyword Research

-I am pretty sure that if you’re in the SEO industry for a while, you’d probably know what’s keywords research and how to do a proper keyword research campaign.
+I am sure that if you’ve been in the SEO industry for a while, you’d probably know what keyword research is and how to do a proper keyword research campaign.

-But, as you know, Google added some features and made some significant changes to Google Keyword Planner.
+But, as you know, Google added some features and made significant changes to Google Keyword Planner.

-One of that is you can’t find the absolute amount of search volume for a keyword.
+One of them is that you can’t find the absolute amount of search volume for a keyword.

-And Google Keyword Planner doesn’t show the search volume for many long tail keywords.
-That’s a huge minus point as an SEOs and content marketer’s perspective.
+And Google Ads Keyword Planner doesn’t show the search volume for many long-tail keywords.
+That’s a huge minus point from an SEOs and content marketer’s perspective.

-The worse part of this is it is not SEOs friendly.
-I mean you can’t get a clear idea how much difficult it is to rank for the particular keyword in organic results.
+The worse part of this is it is not SEO-friendly.
+You can’t get a clear idea of how difficult it is to rank for a particular keyword in organic results.

 Now I can see what’s in your mind.